Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3KUCZoraaBc.md

 ### Transcript

-> everyone knows the quality of life updates are part of dlc's oh i no that's not how we view it i think it's it's a little bit cheap just if we were to do just quality of life stuff as an update to be honest
+> everyone knows the quality of life updates are part of dlc's oh I no that's not how we view it I think it's it's a little bit cheap just if we were to do just quality of life stuff as an update to be honest